gnbPlusPlus/CS230-OperatingPlatforms/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
 --

+The Gaming room is a fictional company that wanted to expand their Android-based web game, Draw It or Lose It, to more desktop and mobile operating systems (i.e., Mac, Windows, Linux, iOS).
+Their web-based game needed to function well on both mobile and desktop devices, fulfill technical requirements like rendering high-definition images speedily, and check for players' unique names, to name some of the requirements.

 What did you do particularly well in developing this documentation?
 --